fsaporito/dijkstralog/README.md

 dijkstralog
 ===========

-Implementation in prolog of Dijkstra's algorithm for finding the shortest path in a directed acyclic graph with non-negative weight
+Implementation in prolog of Dijkstra's algorithm for finding the shortest path in a directed , connected and acyclic graph with non-negative weight